 A combination of high speeds, deep water and an innate desire to show off in many people can all too easily lead to jet ski accidents.

-What are the most common injuries and travel accident compensation claims following accidents on jet skis?
+What are the most common injuries following accidents on jet skis?

 It is rare, and extremely fortunate, that anyone emerges from a jet ski accident on holiday totally unscathed.
 In fact, it is far more likely that the injuries will be serious and the road to recovery both long and arduous.
 Here’s a brief run down of the most common jet ski accident injuries.